doodlebunnyhops/doodlebunnyhops.github.io/content/blog/intro.md

 date: 2023-05-31
 title: About this site
 image: https://tr.rbxcdn.com/2f0a5e1b9220aa7aad3c4ab13d52c185/150/150/AvatarHeadshot/Png
-description: "Hey it's BloominDaisy here!"
+description: "About Bloomindaisy, creator of this site"
 ---

 ## Introduction